-Astros hit 3 homers, beat Tigers 6-3 as Sanchez exits early
+Astros hit 3 homers, beat Tigers 6-3; Sanchez, Correa to IL

+HOUSTON (AP) — Houston’s win over Detroit on was tempered by news that shortstop Carlos Correa and starter Aaron Sanchez are both heading to the injured list.

-HOUSTON (AP) — George Springer, Jose Altuve and Martín Maldonado homered to lead the Houston Astros to a 6-3 win over the Detroit Tigers on Tuesday night.
+George Springer, Jose Altuve and Martín Maldonado homered to lead the Astros to a 6-3 victory Tuesday night before manager A.J.
+Hinch announced the impending moves.

-The Astros jumped on Spencer Turnbull (3-12) for six hits and five runs in three innings as he lost his eighth straight decision to remain winless since May 31.

-Their early offensive surge came on a night Houston starter Aaron Sanchez didn’t get out of the third inning.
+Their early offensive surge against Spencer Turnbull (3-12) came on a night Sanchez didn’t get out of the third inning.
 He allowed four hits and three runs with two walks in a season-low 2 1/3 innings in his fourth start since a trade from Toronto.
+The team didn’t say he was injured during the game, but Hinch said afterward that Sanchez had been dealing with a sore pectoral muscle for some time and that he would be placed on the injured list Wednesday.

+“He didn’t look like himself and the reason I took him out was I saw a little decline in (velocity),” Hinch said.
+“He started going to his breaking ball all the time.
+We want him to throw more breaking balls, but it looked like he was just trying to spin the ball in there.”

+Sanchez said he’s been experiencing soreness in his pectoral muscle for six or seven starts and that he’d been trying to work through it.

 Brad Peacock (7-6) took over for Sanchez and struck out three in 1 2/3 scoreless innings.
 Collin McHugh, Joe Smith and Ryan Pressly combined to pitch four scoreless frames before Roberto Osuna collected his 29th save in 34 opportunities with a perfect ninth.